RyanNgCT/CS2106-prep/Week 3/Lecture 3 - Process Scheduling.md

 	- larger quantum $\to$ better CPU utilization, but longer waiting times
 	- smaller quantum $\to$ larger overhead and worse CPU utilization, but shorter waiting times
 ### D2.
 Priority-based Scheduling
+- prioritize more important processes as compared with the less important ones $\implies$ don't treat all of them as equal
+- assign a priority value to all the tasks and then select the one with the highest priority value
+###### Variants
+1. Preemptive version: process w higher priority preempts those running processes with lower priority
+2. Non-preemptive version: a late-coming high priority process waits for the next round of scheduling

+###### Starvation
+- Low priority process can **starve** because other higher priority ones can hog the CPU, which is worse comparatively in the preemptive than non-preemptive variant

+- Resolve by decreasing the priority of the current running process after each quantum (to make it of a higher priority in the long run)

+- Hard to control the exact amount of CPU allotted to processes using this priority system
+###### Priority Inversion
+- occurs when a lower priority task preempts a higher priority one, often due to I/O resource locking etc.
 ### D3.
 Multi-Level Feedback Queue (MLFQ)
+- is an adaptive algorithm that learns the process behaviour automatically
+- minimizes both response time for I/O-bound processes and turnaround time for CPU-bound processes
+###### Rules
+1. $\text{Priority}(A) \gt \text{Priority}(B) \implies \text{run } A$
+2. $\text{Priority}(A) = \text{Priority}(B) \implies \text{run } A \text{ and } B \text{ in round robin manner}$

+**Priority Settings**
+1. each new job has the highest priority
+2. if a job fully utilized its time slice, then its priority will be **reduced**
+3. if a job gives up or blocks before finishing the time slice, then its priority is **maintained**
 ### D4.
 Lottery Scheduling
+- providing the various lottery tickets for processes which need various system resources
+- when scheduling decision is required $\implies$ randomly choose one amongst many tickets
+	- the winning process is granted the resource in question

+- trend: in the long run, process holding $X\%$ of the tickets can win $X\%$ of the lottery held
+###### Properties
+1. Responsive: new processes can participate in the next lottery
+2. Good Control: process can be given $Y$ lottery tickets and distribute it to its children processes
+	- more important child process can be given more ticket (for higher chance of being selected and to control the proportion of usage)
+	- each resource can have its own set of tickets (different proportion of usage per resource, per task)